popgemy/remarkable-owl/content/pages/pricing.md

           *   Drag and drop anywhere you want.

-          *   20 Gb for start plan.
+          *   20 GB for start plan.

           *   Control Panel.